nsip/retool-grid-component/EXPLICIT-RETOOL-INSTRUCTIONS.md

 # StableGrid Component - Setup Instructions

-## ✅ CURRENT STATUS: Version 74 - External State Access Breakthrough
+## ✅ CURRENT STATUS: Version 78 - Complete State Management Solution

-The StableGrid component provides **stable, reliable programmatic control** with full external state access for backend integration.
+The StableGrid component provides **stable, reliable programmatic control** with full external state access and reset functionality that works even when the component is not visible.

 ## 🚀 Quick Setup Guide